 The third arrow is aimed at the head/brain, it makes one lose their mind / go crazy with love.

 The fourth arrow is aimed at the eyes, it makes you see things (hallucinate even).

 The fifth arrow is basically designed to hit you anywhere causes the ‘target’ to simply be absorbed with love.

 Not only Kamadev’s arrows but also his “Kleem” Mantra is able to lure fairer sex into his spell.
-If mythology is to be believed than chanting this mantra will keep your partner physically attracted towards you.
+If mythology is to be believed then chanting this mantra will keep your partner physically attracted to you.
 Regular chanting of the mantras and praying to Lord Kamadeva helps in achieving greater sensitivity.
 It also helps in the awareness of others’ emotional needs and appreciation of one’s partner.